Table of Contents[Hide][Show]

 The 70-mile stretch of peninsula is surrounded by Lake Michigan to the east and the waters of Green Bay on the west.
-With a population of about 10,000, Sturgeon Bay is the county’s largest town.
 Several small pretty towns with a Cape Cod feel grace the shoreline.
 Up and down the peninsula are many third and fourth generation Door County residents who come home after college to help run the family business.
-No chain hotels or restaurants here.
+You won’t find chain hotels or restaurants in this Midwest region.
 Independently-owned establishments and friendly customer service contribute largely to Door County’s old-fashioned charm.

 The Towns of Door County, Wisconsin

+About 30,000 full-time residents live in the various small towns of Door County.
+Among them: Sturgeon Bay, the county’s largest town.
 While Sister Bay’s beach, marinas and boat tours are the main attraction, visitors also come to see goats grazing on sod rooftops.
 Now there’s a photo opp!
-But a trip highlight for me was a narrated boat ride with Shoreline Charters.
-From the Sister Bay Marina we cruised by towering limestone cliffs, sea caves and million dollar homes.

-Neighboring Ephraim (a dry town so forget the wine with dinner) is a historic waterfront village with water sports, museums and shops.
+Neighboring Ephraim (no longer a dry town) is a historic waterfront village with water sports, museums and shops.
 In Fish Creek, recently listed among America’s 15 prettiest towns by Forbes, we strolled on cozy streets adorned with colorful flowers and cute boutiques.